natesire/mnemonic-bot/README.md

+# Memory Bot

-# Memory tool to help recall all the built-in functions for any programming languages.
+Memory tool to help recall all the built-in functions for any programming languages.

 Start with acronyms and generate all the permutations of possible words that equal an acronym.
 The tool runs like a chat-bot.